UPS prioritises heat safety for employees

 At UPS, our people power our world-class service.
 Like elite athletes, our drivers and package handlers demonstrate endurance, precision and skill to deliver for our customers.
 That is why we focus on safety every day and always look for ways to improve.
 Over the last five years, we have invested more than 33 million hours and nearly $2 billion on safety training.

 Working in the heat requires preparation and good habits.
-That is why UPS’ Recharge training teaches employees to come to work well rested, stay hydrated and recognise early signs of heat stress.
-Developed with experts from the Gatorade Sports Science Institute and the Korey Stringer Institute, this programme ensures our teams are ready to face hot weather safely.
+That is why UPS’ Recharge programme teaches employees to come to work well rested, stay hydrated and recognise early signs of heat stress.
+Developed with experts from the Gatorade Sports Science Institute and the Korey Stringer Institute at UCONN, this programme ensures our teams are ready to face hot weather safely.

 We also know these are only one part of the safety solution.
 The right training combined with the right gear and the right equipment is the key.
 That is why we continue to invest and find new ways to make summer safer for all UPS employees.